 Collected below are projects for my own PhD research in computational and cognitive (neuro)science, stuff I contribute to, as well as some fun personal projects.
 Associated code and papers are included wherever possible.
+You can find all of them on Google Scholar.

 Modeling and Decomposing Neural Field Potentials